If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 Course culture has created a generation of designers who can create beautiful portfolio pieces but can’t handle actual product work.

-Their case studies read like fiction:
+My friend’s portfolio case studies read like fiction:

-- “I identified a problem through extensive user research”
+“I identified a problem through extensive user research”

-- “I synthesized insights into actionable recommendations”
+“I synthesized insights into actionable recommendations”

-- “I iterated based on usability feedback”
+“I iterated based on usability feedback”

-- “The final solution increased user satisfaction by 40%”
+“The final solution increased user satisfaction by 40%”

-- “Marketing wanted another CTA on the homepage”
+“Marketing wanted another CTA on the homepage”

-- “Legal flagged seventeen compliance issues”
+“Legal flagged nine compliance issues”

 Here’s what’s never in a course catalog but determines whether you’ll survive as a designer:

-Practical psychology.
 Not textbook user research methodology, but street-smart understanding of why people behave irrationally.
 Why they lie in interviews about what they want.
 Why they click the wrong button even when the right one is bigger and brighter.
 Why they abandon forms one field away from completion and then complain the process is “too long.”

-Project management.
 How to break big, ambiguous problems into small, shippable pieces when nobody can agree what the problem actually is.
 How to work within sprint cycles designed by people who’ve never designed anything.
 How to manage your own time when everyone believes their feedback is the most important.

 Want to know why these skills don’t have courses?